MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/what-are-emergency-locations-addresses-and-call-routing.md

 ## Considerations for Operator Connect

-**The following sections describe how to manage emergency calling for Operator Connect users.
-To find out whether Operator Connect is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).**
+The following sections describe how to manage emergency calling for Operator Connect users.
+To find out whether Operator Connect is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ### Emergency call enablement for Operator Connect

-**Each Operator Connect user is automatically enabled for emergency calling.
-Emergency calls are routed automatically to the Operator Connect carrier for a given number.**
+Each Operator Connect user is automatically enabled for emergency calling.
+Emergency calls are routed automatically to the Operator Connect carrier for a given number.

-**The ability for a tenant admin to set the registered address will depend upon the capabilities assigned to the number when the carrier uploads them into a customers inventory.
-Based upon this setting, the tenant administrator may or may not be required--or able--to set, modify, or delete the emergency location of a user.**
+The ability for a tenant admin to set the registered address will depend upon the capabilities assigned to the number when the carrier uploads them into a customers inventory.
+Based upon this setting, the tenant administrator may or may not be required&mdash;or able&mdash;to set, modify, or delete the emergency location of a user.

 ### Dynamic emergency calling for Operator Connect

-**Dynamic emergency calling for Operator Connect provides the capability to configure and route emergency calls based on the current location of the Teams client.
-The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) or to notify security desk personnel varies depending on the country of usage of the Teams user.**
+Dynamic emergency calling for Operator Connect provides the capability to configure and route emergency calls based on the current location of the Teams client.
+The ability to do automatic routing to the appropriate Public Safety Answering Point (PSAP) or to notify security desk personnel varies depending on the country of usage of the Teams user.

-**Dynamic location for routing emergency calls is supported in the United States as follows.**
+Dynamic location for routing emergency calls is supported in the United States as follows.

-- **If a Teams client for a United States user dynamically acquires an emergency address within the United States, that address is used for emergency routing instead of the registered address, and the call will be automatically routed to the PSAP in the serving area of the address.**
+- If a Teams client for a United States user dynamically acquires an emergency address within the United States, that address is used for emergency routing instead of the registered address, and the call will be automatically routed to the PSAP in the serving area of the address.

-- **If a Teams client for a United States user doesn't dynamically acquire an emergency address within the United States, then the registered emergency address is used to help screen and route the call.
-However, the call will be screened to determine if an updated address is required before connecting the caller to the appropriate PSAP.**
+- If a Teams client for a United States user doesn't dynamically acquire an emergency address within the United States, then the registered emergency address is used to help screen and route the call.
+However, the call will be screened to determine if an updated address is required before connecting the caller to the appropriate PSAP.

-**Dynamic location for routing emergency calls is supported in Canada the same as in the United States with the following exceptions: all emergency calls will be screened nationally before transferred to the PSAP.**
+Dynamic location for routing emergency calls is supported in Canada the same as in the United States with the following exceptions: all emergency calls will be screened nationally before transferred to the PSAP.

 For more information, see [Plan and configure dynamic emergency calling](configure-dynamic-emergency-calling.md).

 ### Emergency call routing for Operator Connect

-**When a Teams Operator Connect user dials an emergency number, how the call is routed to the PSAP depends on the following:**
+When a Teams Operator Connect user dials an emergency number, how the call is routed to the PSAP depends on the following:

-- **Whether the emergency address is dynamically determined by the Teams client.**
+- Whether the emergency address is dynamically determined by the Teams client.

-- **Whether the emergency address is the registered address associated with the user's phone number.**
+- Whether the emergency address is the registered address associated with the user's phone number.

-- **The emergency calling network of that country.**
+- The emergency calling network of that country.

-- **In the United States and Canada, dynamic routing is part of the carrier’s service.
-You do not need to procure this service from another service provider.**
+- In the United States and Canada, dynamic routing is part of the carrier’s service.
+You do not need to procure this service from another service provider.

-**In the United States and Canada:**
+In the United States and Canada:

-- **If a Teams client is located at a tenant-defined dynamic emergency location, emergency calls from that client are automatically routed to the PSAP serving that geographic location.**
+- If a Teams client is located at a tenant-defined dynamic emergency location, emergency calls from that client are automatically routed to the PSAP serving that geographic location.

-- **If a Teams client is not located at a tenant-defined dynamic emergency location, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.**
+- If a Teams client is not located at a tenant-defined dynamic emergency location, emergency calls from that client are screened by a national call center to determine the location of the caller before transferring the call to the PSAP serving that geographic location.

-- **If an emergency caller is unable to update their emergency location to the screening center, the call will be transferred to the PSAP serving the caller's registered address.**
+- If an emergency caller is unable to update their emergency location to the screening center, the call will be transferred to the PSAP serving the caller's registered address.

 ## Considerations for Direct Routing

-**The following sections describe how to manage emergency calling for Direct Routing users.To find out whether Direct Routing is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).**
+The following sections describe how to manage emergency calling for Direct Routing users.To find out whether Direct Routing is the right solution for your business, see [PSTN connectivity options](pstn-connectivity.md).

 ### Emergency call enablement for Direct Routing

-For Direct Routing, you must define emergency calling policies for users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination. **(Currently, registered emergency locations are not supported for Direct Routing users.)**
+For Direct Routing, you must define emergency calling policies for users by using a Teams emergency call routing policy (TeamsEmergencyCallRoutingPolicy) to define emergency numbers and their associated routing destination.
+(Currently, registered emergency locations are not supported for Direct Routing users.)

 You can assign an emergency call routing policy to a Direct Routing user account, a network site, or both.
 When a Teams client starts or changes a network connection, Teams performs a lookup of the network site where the client is located as follows: